Denny's: Sudden closures

-In June 2017, eight Denny's locations in Colorado, including Colorado Springs and Pueblo, abruptly shut down due to a franchise owner failing to pay nearly $200,000 in back taxes as well as over $30,000 in sales tax from the previous year.
+In June 2017, eight Denny's locations in Colorado, including Colorado Springs, Fountain, Woodland Park and Pueblo, abruptly shut down due to a franchise owner failing to pay nearly $200,000 in back taxes as well as over $30,000 in sales tax from the previous year.
 In addition, several employees claimed there were issues with accounts not being paid, bounced checks, and paychecks not arriving on time.
 As a result of the seizure of the eight Denny's locations by the IRS, numerous employees were left without employment and claimed that no advance warning was given regarding the sudden closures.
-The franchise owner responsible for the closures immediately fled the state of Colorado.
+The franchise owner, Abraham Imani, who was responsible for the closures immediately fled the state of Colorado.
+Not long later, the properties went up for auction.
+As of 2026, many of the former Denny's locations had been opened as new restaurants, two were demolished.

 On January 31, 2024, a Denny's location in Oakland, California, permanently closed after 54 years of operation, citing the "safety and well-being" of customers and employees.

 Ghost kitchens

-With the advent of delivery services such as Grubhub, DoorDash and Uber Eats, Denny's has begun operating many of their own ghost kitchens, such as The Meltdown, a late-night melt "virtual brand."
+With the advent of delivery services such as Grubhub, DoorDash and Uber Eats, Denny's has begun operating many ghost kitchens, such as The Meltdown, a late-night melt "virtual brand".
 The Meltdown serves Denny's menu items at an up-charge.
 Where the "Brisket Melt" is $16.69, The Meltdown's "Giddy Up Melt" was $18.72 in 2024, despite being an identical sandwich.
 Ghost kitchens have been described as a "cynical ploy" by big-brand restaurants to garner a new younger consumer base.